RaphaelVada/homelab/wip-notes.md

   - excecute first init from there
   - load current settings
 - maybe i could bake in nfs mount into my docker-compose?

+# Installing Talos Linux

+Modified the haproxy for tcp loadbalancing to cp nodes

+- need to review the haproxy config
+- maybe give the loadbalancer a dedicaded ip (currently shared with coredns)
+- learn about the health check mechanic of ha proxy
+- learn about the statistic interfaces of ha proxy

+Should also play arround with netcat and telnet for troubleshooting like claude is suggesting all the time

+Also need to add ssl termination & certificates for pve frontend.